MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-service-principal.md

 Replace `<servicePrincipalName>`, and `<keyVaultId>` with the appropriate value.

-Note down the Password , App ID, and Tenant ID.
+Note down the Password, App ID, and Tenant ID.
 You need them in the next section.

 ---